Archives: Team Members

 Over the past several years, Casey has served as a leading team member on most of WPI’s emerging markets work from California, North Carolina, New Mexico, Utah, Idaho, and other surrounding states.

-Casey appreciates the the quote, “Keep going.
+Casey appreciates the quote, “Keep going.
 Your hardest times often lead to the greatest moments of your life.
 Keep going.
 Tough situations build strong people in the end.” – Roy T. Bennett